 Merit (Non-AFSCME covered job classifications) - Appointments may be full- or part-time but are limited to 780 hours per fiscal year.

-For part-time schedules that cannot accommodate these salary amounts, the employee can be paid on an hourly basis with the minimum hourly rate being the Pay Grade 1, 12 month salary divided by 2080 hours.
+For part-time positions that are not able to be paid the Pay Grade 1 minimum salary, they must instead be paid on an hourly basis.
+The minimum hourly rate that can be paid is calculated by taking the Pay Grade 1, 12 month minimum salary divided by 2080 hours.

 Temporary Merit employees are generally paid at the entry-level wage for the classification of work being performed within the Merit classifications.
-Students should not generally be hired for temporary Merit positions.
+Students should be hired through Student Employment where possible.
 A Merit employee serving in a non-temporary position may also hold a temporary appointment.

 Based on federal wage and hour law, hours worked over 40 in a workweek will be paid at a rate of time and one-half the regular hourly rate of pay for positions paid on an hourly basis.